cyd1310997/mygithubstar/nav.githubstar.bk.1.1.md

 <a href="https://github.com/jiangnianshun/django-mdict" target="_blank">jiangnianshun/django-mdict: django-mdict是django实现的mdict词典查询工具。</a>  |  <br>
 <a href="https://github.com/ttroy50/cmake-examples" target="_blank">ttroy50/cmake-examples: Useful CMake Examples</a>  |  <br>
 <a href="https://github.com/keefeWu/cuda_learning" target="_blank">keefeWu/cuda_learning: Learning cuda codes</a>  |  <br>
-<a href="https://github.com/zufuliu/notepad2" target="_blank">zufuliu/notepad2: Notepad2-zufuliu is a light-weight Scintilla-based text editor for Windows with syntax highlighting, code folding, auto-completion and API list for about 80 programming languages/documents, bundled with file browser plugin metapath.</a>  |  <br>
+<a href="https://github.com/zufuliu/notepad2" target="_blank">zufuliu/notepad2: Notepad2 is a light-weight Scintilla-based text editor for Windows with syntax highlighting, code folding, auto-completion and API list for about 80 programming languages/documents, bundled with file browser plugin metapath and dark theme.</a>  |  <br>
 <a href="https://github.com/nepluno/libwetcloth" target="_blank">nepluno/libwetcloth: A Multi-Scale Model for Simulating Liquid-Fabric Interactions</a>  |  <br>
 <a href="https://github.com/microsoft/terminal" target="_blank">microsoft/terminal: The new Windows Terminal and the original Windows console host, all in the same place!</a>  |  <br>
 <a href="https://github.com/BYVoid/OpenCC" target="_blank">BYVoid/OpenCC: Conversion between Traditional and Simplified Chinese</a>  |  <br>